Steering Committee

 Her interest in environmental health began when her patients who lived adjacent to the Badger Army Ammunition Plant in Baraboo, WI asked for help looking at the connection between health problems and contamination of their well water with volatile organic compounds.
 She has worked for decades with Physicians for Social Responsibility Wisconsin in Madison on abolition of nuclear weapons, violence prevention and now environmental health issues with the Wisconsin Environmental Health Network.

-Susan Davidson, MD
+Susan Davidson, M.D.

-Claire Gervais, MD
+Claire Gervais, M.D.

 Dr. Claire Gervais, co-president of WEHN, is a Clinical Professor with the University of Wisconsin Department of Family Medicine and Community Health.
 She actively works on a number of environmental issues including climate change and health, reducing healthcare emissions, and pest management policy.
 She has also worked on eliminating triclosan use and workplace fragrance free policies.